Understanding crawl budget and how to optimize it is essential if you want search engines to efficiently crawl and index your website.

 For any type of website, search engines like to give more priority (when it comes to crawling and indexing) to the most important pages of a site.

-One of the ways they use to identify the important pages of a site is the number of external and internal links a webpage has.
+One way they identify a site's important pages is by the number of external and internal links on a webpage.

-External links are more important but harder to get, while it’ easy for any webmaster to optimize their internal links.
+External links are more important but harder to obtain, while it’s easy for any webmaster to optimize internal links.

-Optimizing internal links in a way that it helps crawl budget means:
+Optimizing internal links in a way that helps crawl budget means:

-- Making sure that the most valuable pages of your site have the greatest number of internal links.
+- Ensure that your site's most valuable pages have the greatest number of internal links.

 - All your important pages are linked to from the homepage